adou600/IosContinuousIntegration/README.md

 # More information about multiple platforms in fastlane:
 # https://github.com/KrauseFx/fastlane/blob/master/docs/Platforms.md
 ```
-   - This lane uses the action "increment_build_number" which requires a Build number set in Xcode.
+   - The lane called test uses the action "increment_build_number" which requires a Build number set in Xcode.
 Set it by clicking on the target, Build Settings tab and search for CURRENT_PROJECT_VERSION
 ![Current project version in build settings](https://dl.dropboxusercontent.com/u/664542/github-doc-images/current-project-version.png)
    - Make sure the lane is working by running `fastlane ios test`.
-Thanks to gym, it will add an archive in the Xcode organizer and the Unit and UI tests will be executed.
+Thanks to gym, this will add an archive in the Xcode organizer and the Unit and UI tests will be executed.
 ```
 ...
 [10:18:42]: [SHELL]: